-As at December 31, 2015, all of the assets and liabilities of MRDM (refer to the table below) were classified as held for sale as this transition is expected to be completed in May 2016 and will result in a loss of control.
-As the agreed selling price is lower than the previously recorded book values, the Corporation recorded an impairment of \$16,869,925 in the fourth quarter of 2015.
-Refer to Note 6 in the audited consolidated financial statements for further details of the impairment loss.
+As at March 31, 2016 and December 31, 2015, all of the assets and liabilities of MRDM (refer to the table below) were classified as held for sale as this transition which was expected to be completed on April 29, 2016, resulting in a loss of control.
+As the agreed selling price is lower than the previously recorded book values, the Corporation recorded an impairment of \$1,132,588 in the three months ended March 31, 2016.
+Refer to Note 5 in the unaudited condensed interim consolidated financial statements for further details of the impairment loss.
+The closing took place on April 29, 2016.